IIIF/api/source/api/discovery/0.9/index.md

 }
 ```

 #### 2.1.3.
-Level 2: Resource Creation, Change and Deletion
+Level 2: Resource Creation, Change, Deletion and Renaming
 {: #level-2-complete-change-list}

 At the most detailed level, a log of all Activities that have taken place can be recorded, with the likelihood of multiple Activities per IIIF resource.
-Use of the additional types of "Create" and "Delete" allows explicit description of creations and deletions, enabling a synchronization process to remove resources as well as add or update them.
+Use of the additional types of "Create", "Delete" and "Move" allows explicit description of creations, deletions and moves, enabling a synchronization process to remove resources as well as add or update them.

 A complete change history is not required, and sometimes not even desirable.
 If there are many or frequent changes to a resource, an implementation _MAY_ omit any number of individual changes, but _SHOULD_ always  have the most recent change included in the list.
-Changes that are deemed to be insignificant to the publisher of the list _MAY_ also be omitted, such as changes that affect only the syntax of the document but not the content.
+Changes that are deemed to be insignificant to the publisher of the list _MAY_ also be omitted, such as changes that do not affect the content visible to users.

 Example Level 2 Activity: